JamesHMcKay/Mass_builder/readme.md

 Supported models
 --
-We supply four models with Mass Builder, although implementing new models is straight forward.
+I supply four models with Mass Builder, although implementing new models is straight forward.
 The available models are

 - **Scalar:** a simple scalar field theory with a cubic and quartic interaction
 - **EW_triplet:** an electroweak triplet model consisting of the SU(2)xU(1) gauge sector and Higgs fields